baryhuang/company-os/README.md

 **Structure** — AI processes transcripts into your company's knowledge dimensions.
 Not a fixed template — the dimensions emerge from your actual conversations.
 A healthcare startup ends up with `market/`, `validation/`, `regulatory/`.
 A fintech startup gets `compliance/`, `partnerships/`, `unit-economics/`.
 Your company, your structure.

 **Ask** — Team members chat with the knowledge base directly.
 No need to open a terminal or remember where things are — just ask "who did we talk to about X?" or "what did we decide about Y?" and get answers grounded in your actual conversations.
-Powered by [OpenAgents](https://openagents.com) workspace.
+[OpenAgents](https://openagents.com) hosts the Claude Cowork in the cloud and provides both the admin operation interface and the team chat interface.

 **Execute** — Tasks sync from Linear into the dashboard.
 Search across all tasks semantically to find what's relevant.